Shounok/basic_app/readme.md

    ```
 ## Switch Branches
 ### For Leaflet
-- Checkout to 'leafletversion' branch of the app with leaflet.js
+- Checkout to 'leafversion' branch of the app with leaflet.js
 ### For ArcGIS JS SDK
 - Checkout to 'arcgisversion' branch of the app with ArcGIS JS SDK